 An assistant treasurer may be designated on the Statement of Organization (Form 410).
-In the event that the treasurer is unavailable, the assistant treasurer is required, like the treasurer, to use reasonable diligence in preparing and reviewing any campaign statements that he or she signs, and must certify to that effect under penalty of perjury.
+In the event that the treasurer is unavailable, the assistant treasurer is required, like the treasurer, to use reasonable diligence in preparing and reviewing any campaign statements that he or she signs, and must certify to that effect under Reconciling the committee's bank statement with the committee's records regularly will ensure accuracy and make completing the campaign forms easier.

+Quick Tip penalty of perjury.
 For statements signed by the assistant treasurer, both the treasurer and the assistant treasurer are liable for any violations pertaining to that report.